tomfong/fyp-trackify-overview/README.md

 # Trackify Overview
-This is a repository for overview of Trackify - Dementia Patient Tracking System using Mobile Crowdsourcing, the CSE Final Year Project of HKUST in 2019-2020.
+This is an overview of Trackify - Dementia Patients Tracking System using Mobile Crowdsourcing, the CSE Final Year Project of HKUST in 2019-2020.
 ## Project Information
 #####  Topic
 - Trackify - Dementia Patients Tracking System using Mobile Crowdsourcing